cirosantilli/linux-cheat/file-permissions.md

     cat d/b
         #permission denied,
-        #permission denied,
         #even if b owns the file!
-        #even if b owns the file!
     assert [ ! "$?" = 0 ]

     ls d/b
         #permission denied,
-        #permission denied,
         #even if b owns the directory!
-        #even if b owns the directory!

     assert [ ! "$?" = 0 ]

 ##write

-you can change the list of contents in the dir: add, remove and rename
+You can change the list of contents in the dir: add, remove and rename.

-only works if * x bit for is also on*! it makes no sense to have `w` without `x` on dirs!!
+*Only* works if you also have execute permission.
+`w` without `x` on dirs has no effect.

-works even if `r` is off.
+Works even if `r` is off.

     mkdir -m 444 r
     mkdir r/d